nvim-orgmode/orgmode/DOCS.md

 * Search all without keyword `DONE`, tag `URGENT` but without tag `COMPUTER` and property `CATEGORY` equal to `mywork`: `URGENT-COMPUTER+CATEGORY=mywork/-DONE`

 ## Notifications (experimental)
 There is an experimental support for agenda tasks notifications.
+Related [issue #49](https://github.com/kristijanhusak/orgmode.nvim/issues/49).

 Linux/MacOS has support for notifications via:
 * System notification app (notify-send/terminal-notifier) (See below for setup)